jiayuzhou/CSE480/course_info/spring_2022.md

 [D2L](https://d2l.msu.edu/) according to the [schedule](#schedule),
 discussions are in [Piazza](https://www.piazza.com/msu/spring2022/cse480), helprooms (QA sessions with teaching assistants/TAs) are in Zoom (see hours below).
+Assignments will be done in the Codio platform [access in D2L].

 ### Instructors and Office Hours
 * Instructor: Dr. Jiayu Zhou